AJ-Boyd/AstroBeasts/README.md

 Creators: AJ Boyd, Joshua Joo, Casey Hanley, Leann Alhashishi, and Aamil Vahora

+Run the game with:
+    * python main.py
+    or
+    * python3 main.py

 Extra Features:
     * "Dojo," an area where the player can practice before going into the levels.
     * Music that plays during the game with an option to mute it in the start menu.